marcgg/marcgg.github.com/_posts/2013-05-20-track-link-clicks.md

 been pretty hard for a regular user to identify such a thing.
 This is why I created a very simple project that does just that.
 You can create a link by entering a password.
-Then the site gives you two links: one two see your access logs, the other to paste around.
+Then the site gives you two links: one to see your access logs, the other to paste around.
 If someone clicks the link it saves some info about the user.

 ## What It Looks Like